nathanbish/CUSG-Law/Statutes/Title VII: Sustainability & Environmental Policy/Chapter 2: Environmental Practices and Material Use/README.md

 (d) The CUSG Sustainability Director and CU Recycling Program Director shall have the authority to suspend cost center collections and require retraining if contamination or noncompliance is identified.

+## §7.1.4 – Carbon Conservation Program
+**Enacted by 98 LCB 06 (2023, “Carbon Conservation Bill”)**
+**Text:**
+(a) All past legislation requiring CUSG or the Environmental Center to purchase carbon offsets is hereby repealed.

+(b) The Environmental Center shall develop and implement a Carbon Conservation program that enlists students in local carbon mitigation projects which reduce or prevent emissions from sources within the control of students, faculty, or staff.

+(c) Funding for the Carbon Conservation program shall come from the Energy Climate Fund.

+(d) Funding appropriations shall be made through an annual budget plan of project spending, proposed by Environmental Center staff and approved by the Environmental Board.